 Topical retinoids such as tretinoin and tazarotene are prescription medications used to treat some aspects of aging skin damage.
 In order to see results from topical treatments, these creams must be used every day.
 Results will become noticeable over the course of several months.
 These medications need to be used every day in order to keep up with the results.

-– Copper peptides.
 Copper is a trace element found in every cell.
-In products applied to the skin, it’s combined with small protein fragments called peptides.
+In products applied to the skin, it is combined with small protein fragments called peptides.
 Copper peptides enhance wound healing.
 They also stimulate the production of collagen and may enhance the action of antioxidants.

-– Kinetin.
 As a plant growth factor, kinetin may improve the appearance of wrinkles and uneven pigmentation with minimal irritation.
-It’s unclear how it works, but it may help reduce wrinkles by helping skin retain moisture and by stimulating the production of collagen.
+It is unclear how it works, but it may help reduce wrinkles by helping skin retain moisture and by stimulating the production of collagen.
 It may also be a potent antioxidant.

-– Retinol.
 Retinol is a vitamin A compound.
-This compound is known to effectively retain moisture, making it the first antioxidant to be widely used in nonprescription wrinkle creams.
+This compound is known to effectively retain moisture, making it the first antioxidant to be widely used in non prescription wrinkle creams.
 Antioxidants are substances that neutralize free radicals unstable oxygen molecules that break down skin cells and cause wrinkles.

 Facial fillers, such as Juvederm, Radiesse, Restylane, and Sculptra, are used to fill in and remove wrinkles.
 Some of these fillers have an additional effect of stimulating the skin to produce more collagen, resulting in firmer, more youthful skin.